 All datasets are either public or restricted.
-Restricted datasets have a permission group which describes the rules for accessing any dataset it contains.
-Permission groups are made up of requirements and restrictions which you must fill out and submit in order to gain the corresponding access level.
+Restricted datasets have a set of requirements and restrictions which you must fill out and submit in order to gain the corresponding access level.

-On the right side of all restricted dataset pages is a box which contains the name of the dataset's permission group, your current access level, and a button apply for higher access.
+On the right side of all restricted dataset pages is a box which displays your current access level, and (if applicable) a button apply for greater access.

 Clicking this button opens the access modal.
 This modal will appear throughout Redivis, wherever you need to manage you access.
-It lists this dataset's permission group and any requirements or restrictions needed to gain a specific access level.
+It lists any requirements or restrictions needed to gain a specific access level.

 Requirements are conditions you will need to fulfill in order to gain the corresponding level of access to a dataset.
-When you submit a requirement and it is approved, that approval will automatically be applied to all instances of that requirement on permission groups and datasets throughout the organization.
+When you submit a requirement and it is approved, that approval will automatically be applied to all instances of that requirement on datasets throughout the organization.

 In the access modal, click the Apply button on any requirement to fill out and submit the form.
 After submitting, this requirement will either be automatically marked as approved, or it will be marked as pending if the organization requires an administrator to review and approve submissions.

 There are two types of requirements - ones you fill out on behalf of yourself (member requirements) and ones you fill out on behalf of a study (study requirements).
-If the dataset you are interested in has a study requirement in its permission group, you'll need to create a study and select it in the access modal in order to submit the requirement.
+If the dataset you are interested in has a study requirement, you'll need to create a study and select it in the access modal in order to submit the requirement.
 Your access to this data in projects might change depending on what study the project is in.

 Restrictions are conditions placed on the way you can use this data once you've gained access.
 Most will affect how you can download data or subsets of data that you create in projects.
 You will need to keep these restrictions in mind when you are planning to use data, and can manage any potential exceptions to these restrictions later in a project.